m4r35n357/VisualOptimizers/README.md

 Here are some basic "black-box" optimizers, for experimentation and visualization.
 If you are unsure what the ["Curse of Dimensionality"](https://en.wikipedia.org/wiki/Curse_of_dimensionality) means, or ["No Free Lunch"](https://en.wikipedia.org/wiki/No_free_lunch_theorem), this project might help.

-There are currently three candidate algorithms included, each with an interactive OpenGL visualizer:
+There are currently four candidate algorithms included, each with an interactive OpenGL visualizer:

-* Nelder-Mead - includes a "multi-run" bulk mode for global optimization, uses dual simplexes in OpenGL
+* Nelder-Mead - features a "multi-run" bulk mode for global optimization
-* Optimization by Cut (simplified version!)
+* Optimization by Cut (including the "standard" version, my simplified version, and a random version!)
-* Random Optimization

-Suitable for global optimization in up to 16 dimensions for the cut algorithm, with extension up to 64 dimensions for "bulk-mode" Nelder-Mead.
+Suitable for global optimization in up to 16 dimensions for the cut algorithm, with scenarios up to 64 dimensions for "bulk-mode" Nelder-Mead.

 ## Pure c99 (plus optional 3D OpenGL visualization)